71emj/compare/README.md

   .toAllOther("nothing here")
   .Ended((debug, result) => console.log(result)); // "case 2 is true"

-// the use case of toCaseOR can be extended to mathematical evaluations compare({ num1: 1000, num2: 2000 })
+// the use case of toCaseOR can be extended to arithmetic evaluations compare({ num1: 1000, num2: 2000 })
   .toCaseOR([ "num1 + 200 > num2", "num1 * 2 < num2" ], "case 1 is true")
   .toCaseOR([ "num2 * 2 / 15 + 10 * 0 - num1 <= 0", "num1 === num2" ], "case 2 is true")